 If you have found the Guide to Homeschooling Your Child helpful, please consider supporting our efforts on behalf of homeschoolers.

 Not a member?
 Join today!

-Celeste Land is a member of the Board of Directors for VaHomeschoolers and the director of our Government Affairs department.
+Celeste Land is a past member of the Board of Directors for VaHomeschoolers and former director of our Government Affairs department.
 Her two children began homeschooling in 1996, and are continuing to learn at home right through the teen years.
 Her daughter has recently graduated from homeschooling high school and will be attending college full time this fall.
 Celeste has lobbied on behalf of homeschooling interests here in Virginia and Washington, DC, for 10 years.
 Her articles on homeschooling have been published in the VaHomeschoolers Voice and the VaHomeschoolers website, as well as several homeschooling magazines in the USA and Canada.
 She also has been a speaker at many homeschool seminars and conferences.

 - please set some widgets to show from Appearance -> Widgets.